singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #302.
 5.5     If (n  &  (n -1)) ==   0, then this means that n and n  -  1 never have a 1 in the same spot.
 Why would that happen?
 - #303.
 10.9    Another way to think about this is that if you drew a rectangle around a cell extending to the bottom, right coordinate of the matrix, the cell would be bigger than all the items in this square.
 - #304.
 9.2     Is there any way to search from both the source and destination?
 For what reason or in what case might this be faster?
 - #305.
-8.14    If your code looks really lengthy, with a lot of if's (for each possible operator, "target"boolean result, and left/right side), think about the relationship between the different parts.
+8.14    If your code looks really lengthy, with a lot of if's (for each possible operator, "target" boolean result, and left/right side), think about the relationship between the different parts.
 Try  to simplify your code.
-It should not need a ton of complicated if-state­ ments.
+It should not need a ton of complicated if-statements.
 For example, consider expressions of the  form <LEFT>OR<RIGHT>  versus <LEFT>AND<RIGHT>.
 Both may need to know the number of ways that the <LEFT> evaluates to true.
 See what code you can reuse.
 - #306.
 6.9     The number 3 has an even number of factors (1 and 3).
 The number 12 has an even number of factors (1, 2, 3, 4, 6, 12).
 What numbers do not?
 What does this tell you about the doors?
 - #307.
 7.12    Think carefully about what information the linked list node needs to contain.
 - #308.
 8.12    We know that each row must have a queen.
 Can you try all possibilities?